Vinyl windows are one of the most popular types of windows on homes around the country and right here in Fort Wayne, IN.

-- Step 1: Sand down any sharp edges and outline the hole or crack with a pencil and carefully cut the section away with a razor blade.
+- Step 1: Sand down any sharp edges, outline the hole or crack with a pencil, and carefully cut the section away with a razor blade.
 It’s important to be careful that you don’t cut deeper into the frame than the vinyl.

 - Step 3: Insert the larger patch inside the hole first and use vinyl adhesive to secure it in place.